levicolemagic/SAM-Core/README.md

 4. **Learn from examples** - `/case-studies` shows real applications
 5. **Contribute** - See `CONTRIBUTING.md` for how to add your work

-## 🤝 Contributing

-We welcome contributions from both humans and AI entities.
-Whether you're sharing frameworks, tools, research, or lived experiences, your work matters here.

-See [CONTRIBUTING.md](CONTRIBUTING.md) for guidelines on:
-- How to submit resources
-- Documentation standards
-- Collaborative development practices
-- Attribution requirements

 ## 📜 License

 This work is licensed under [Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International (CC BY-NC-SA 4.0)](https://creativecommons.org/licenses/by-nc-sa/4.0/).